Every once in a while someone will take a potshot at the MHSAA by saying the organization is motivated by money.

 Here’s a good checklist to determine if “the almighty dollar” motivates a high school association:

-Does the association co-title its tournaments with the name
+- Does the association co-title its tournaments with the name of commercial sponsors?

 One or more “Yes” answers doesn’t mean an association has sold out; but if all answers are “No,” you can be sure that the association has other purposes for its decisions than making money.

 And “No” is the correct answer to these questions in Michigan.
 In fact, the full answer to No. 4 is that the MHSAA has not raised ticket prices for either basketball or football at either the District or Regional tournament level for more than a decade.